Haivision/srt/docs/packet-filtering-and-fec.md

 the filter.
 This is followed by one or more key:value pairs, the interpretation of which depends on the filter type.

-You can try this out using the `SRTO_FILTER` option, or the `filter` parameter in an SRT URI in the applications.
+You can try this out using the `SRTO_PACKETFILTER` option, or the `packetfilter` parameter in an SRT URI in the applications.

-SRT contains one built-in filter named "fec".
+The packet filter framework is open for extensions so that users may register their own filters.
+SRT provides also one builtin filter named "fec".
 This filter implements the FEC mechanism, as described in SMPTE 2022-1-2007.

 ![SRT packet filter mechanism](/docs/images/packet-filter-mechanism.png)

 On the input side, filtering occurs at the moment when a packet is extracted from the send buffer.
-A filter may alter the packet before inserting it into the SRT channel.
-Or, as in the case of the FEC filter, it may simply insert another packet, such as an FEC control packet, into the channel ahead of the next waiting packet from the send buffer.
+A filter may then do two things:

+* alter the packet before inserting it into the SRT channel (the builtin "fec" filter doesn't do it, though)

+* insert another packet (such as an FEC control packet) into the channel ahead of the next waiting packet from the send buffer.

 On the receiving side a packet is first reviewed by the filter, and then potentially passed to the receive buffer.
 In the case of FEC, the output of the filter may be:

 * nothing (this happens when an FEC control packet is received but does not trigger rebuilding)

-* one or more packets
+* one or more packets (when together with a newly received packet the FEC filter succeeded to rebuild a lost packet)

 ## Configuring the FEC filter

-To use the FEC filter, set `<filter-type>` in your configuration to fec.
+To use the FEC filter, set `<filter-type>` in your configuration to `fec`.
 Then add the appropriate key:value pairs based on the following parameters:

 * **cols**: The number of columns in your FEC matrix (which is the equivalent of